avi8or/obsidian-cli-quick-notes/docs/pr-diffs/pr-04d-init.md

 +	appendTimestamp bool
 +	appendTimeFmt   string
 +	appendDryRun    bool
++	appendSelect    bool
 +)
 +
 +var appendCmd = &cobra.Command{
 +	Use:     "append [text]",
 +	Aliases: []string{"a"},
-+	Short:   "Append text to today's daily note",
++	Short:   "Append text to today's daily note (or select a target)",
 +	Long: `Appends text to today's daily note.
 +
 +This command writes to a daily note path derived from your per-vault settings +in preferences.json (daily_note.folder and daily_note.filename_pattern).
++
++If you prefer, you can use --select/--ls to pick a target from targets.yaml and append to that note instead.
 +
 +If no text argument is provided, content is read from stdin (piped) or entered +interactively until EOF.`,